FlashDrag/agile-project-test/README.md

 - ### Tasks
 A task is a small unit of work that can be completed in a short period of time.
 A task is a concrete step that needs to be done to complete a story.
 A task is a small unit of work that delivers some value to the customer.
-- ### Sprints
+- ### Sprints/Iterations
 A sprint is a set period of time during which specific work needs to be completed.
 Sprints are usually two weeks long, but can be longer or shorter depending on the team’s needs.
 Sprints are used to break down work into smaller, more manageable chunks.
 The outcome of a Sprint is usually a working piece of software that will be added to the main "trunk" of the project.
 We can think of it like an single entry in a release changelog.
 You will probably set a milestone that will eventually represent a new release to be published, and that milestone will be made of several sprints that will add feature over feature to your final product.
+#### Sprint and story points
+The team should estimate the effort required to complete each story in the sprint.
+User stories can be priorirised using MoSCoW, and then each story can be estimated using Fibonacci sequence (1, 2, 3, 5, 8, 13, 20, 40, 100).
+The total number of story points is the sprint capacity.
+Based on the sprint capacity, the team can decide how many stories they can complete in the sprint.

 - ### Backlog
-The product backlog is a centralized and prioritized list of PBIs, and the authoritative source that drives the Development Team’s work.
+The product backlog is a centralized and prioritized list of PBIs(Product Backlog Items), and the authoritative source that drives the Development Team’s work.
 The product backlog is the single source of requirements for any changes to be made to the product.
 The product backlog is never complete.
 As new features are identified, they are added to the product backlog.
 As the product is released, the product backlog is constantly updated to reflect changes in the product and changes in the market.

 The Product Owner is responsible for the product backlog and the team is responsible for delivering the value to the customer.
 The Product Owner should capture request that contributes to the value delivered to the customer.
 Thus the product owner should verify requests before adding them to the backlog.
 The product owner should also prioritize the backlog based on the value delivered to the customer.
 The backlog should be short enough to be completed in a sprint.
 The backlog should also be short enough to be completed in a reasonable amount of time.